 Is Hybrid Working Hurting Women’s Careers?

-Hybrid working may have become the norm in the post-pandemic era, but there is mounting evidence that suggests hybrid working poses a number of hidden risks for women.
+Hybrid working may have become the norm in the post-pandemic era, improving employee satisfaction in many cases, but there is mounting evidence that suggests hybrid working poses a number of hidden risks for women.

 Having time to box off some household chores in-between meetings and cut the daily commute time to a couple of minutes seems, on the surface, ideal for many.
 But a study carried out by The Female Lead and King’s College London shows that hybrid working could slow down the progression of women’s careers.